stephskardal/rails_admin_import/README.md

           end
         end

-* Define instance methods to be hooked into the import process:
+* (Optional) Define instance methods to be hooked into the import process, if special/additional processing is required on the data:

         # some model
         def before_import_save(row, map)